 The first thing I want you to know is that this is very normal.
-This is your ideal life and that takes time to get towards.
+This is your ideal life, and that takes time to get towards.

-It is important that you are checking your goals and checking whether or not these are all aligned.
+You must be checking your goals and checking whether or not these are all aligned.
 Try adjusting the overly expensive things that are negotiable.
 Buy a second-hand car, buy a smaller house, or spending a couple of thousands less on your dream vacation.

 If you’re finished looking over your goals, check out if you can cut your spending.
 There are a million ways to save money.

-A couple ways to save money include:
+A couple of ways to save money include:

 - How I Live On Half My Income – And You Can Too!